mymomdoesntloveme7/LBI-Base/README.md

 # LBI-Base
-Hello thanks for checking this out.
-This is a basic example of using a precompiled Lua Bytecode Interpreter to achieve basic script execution.
+A basic example of using a precompiled Lua Bytecode Interpreter to achieve basic script execution.
+Addresses are updated every week.

 NOTE: Build in Release x86